 Todays extremely rapid sudden increase in the three main atmospheric GHGs will lead to a hot chaotic climate that will not sustain agriculture.

-The scientists have a strict policy of not defining or recommending on climate change danger.
-They say this is a value judgement that scientists cannot make - only policy makers can do that, they say.
+The IPCC has a strict policy of not defining or recommending on climate change danger.
+The IPCC scientists say this is a value judgment that scientists cannot make - only policy makers can do that, they say.

 Policy makers say that they can't define climate dangers because that is not defined by the UN Framework Convention on Climate Change.
 That is not true because the clearly stated intention of the convention news to avoid dangerous interference with the climate system and as expected one of the definitions of this is to avoid threats to food production.